nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Add an effect as vent is traversed
 - [x] Fix the washer door rotation on closing
 - [x] Look at phone call vibration on held
 - [x] Fix the delay issue with phone call